frederic-perez/AmE-dictionary/data/idioms.md

 __canary in a coal mine__ Something or someone who, due to sensitivity to his, her, or its surroundings, acts as an indicator and early warning of possible adverse conditions or danger.
 __cancel out__
 __candle in the wind__ Something that is particularly vulnerable, weak, fragile, or precarious and likely to fail, perish, or be eliminated at any moment.
+__cannon fodder__ Troops that are deemed expendable and thus given the most dangerous assignments (in which they are likely to be killed by artillery fire). _I refuse to be sent to the front lines as cannon fodder!_
 __cap off__ _v_ Finish or complete, as with some decisive action. _He capped off the meeting with a radical proposal._
 __cards are stacked against someone__ Luck is against someone.
 __carp about (someone or something)__ To complain about someone or something, especially in a way that others find annoying. _If you hate your job so much, quit carping about it and look for a new one!_